 • Thinking before you act

-• Easily shifting from one situation to the next
+• Easily shifting from one situation or subject to the next

 • Maintaining emotional control